-generated from the community solar facility is allocated pro rata by the community solar facility owner or operator.
-Energy production allocation is done via "bill credits" that decrease the sales and gross receipts a utility receives from electricity sales.
-There is the potential for such bill credits to decrease overall electrical bills by more than 4% because the "bill credits" are calculated using a "value of solar rate" which is at least as high as the retail rate for electricity, but may be higher.
+credits to decrease overall electrical bills by more than 4% because the "bill credits" are calculated using a "value of solar rate" which is at least as high as the retail rate for electricity, but may be higher.
 If, for example, solar energy received a 50% rate premium due to its benefits, the amount of bill credits would increase and sales would decrease by more than the 6%, rather than 4% figure.
 Half of these community solar facilities-the half not owned by electrical corporations-may be operated in a manner, such as fractional ownership by customers or ownership by a nonprofit, that avoid property tax, sales tax, and license/franchise taxes.
 There is a strong financial incentive to operate these facilities in a fractional ownership model, similar to net metering, because doing so avoids state sales tax (4.225%), local sales tax (generally, 3.5-4%) and local utility license/franchise tax (generally, 5%).

-A 2% decrease in electricity sales volume will reduce Missouri state sales tax revenues from investor-owned electric utilities by at least \$1.9 million annually.
+A 2% decrease in electricity sales volume will reduce Missouri state sales tax revenues from investor-owned electric utilities by approximately \$1.9 million annually.
 The cost from 2017 through 2022 is \$7.9 million.
 This number is calculated using actual state sales taxes paid in 2014 by investor-owned electric utilities.

 iii.
-Tax credits - Initiative Petitions 173-180 and 190
+Tax credits - Initiative Petitions 202-210

 a.
-Decreased tax collections due to tax credits - Credits capped at 1% of value of electricity sold in Missouri, annually (\$76 million based on 2014 figures) - Initiative Petitions 173, 175, 177-180, and 190
+Decreased tax collections due to tax credits - Credits capped at 1% of value of electricity sold in Missouri, annually (\$76 million based on 2014 figures) - Initiative Petitions 202, 204, 206-210

-According to 2014 figures, Missouri retail customers bought 7.6 billion dollars worth of electricity in 2014.
-Accordingly, it is reasonable for fiscal note purposes to estimate that Missouri retail customer will continue to buy the same value of electricity.
-Electricity rates have historically risen over time, but the increasing price of electricity may be approximately the same over the relevant period as the decreases in quantity as a result of the initiative petitions.
-Accordingly, the 35% tax credits in these petitions will directly result in a loss of state income of approximately \$76 million, annually.
+According to 2014 figures, Missouri retail customers bought 7.6 billion dollars' worth of electricity in 2014.
+It is very conservative to estimate that Missouri retail customers will continue to buy the same value of electricity.
+Accordingly, the 35% tax credits in these petitions will, conservatively, directly result in a loss of state income of up to \$76 million, annually.
+However, electricity rates are volatile, and rates may react violently given market changes and legal changes proposed by the initiative petitions.
+As stated by the Department of Economic Development, the total loss to state revenue in a single year could be \$429.3 million, annually, and \$3 billion in total.

 b.
-Decreased tax collections due to tax credits - Credits capped at \$50 million annually - Initiative Petitions 174 and 176 c.
-Cost of eroding tax base due to new energy generation - Initiative Petitions 173-180 and 190
+Decreased tax collections due to tax credits - Credits capped at \$50 million annually - Initiative Petitions 203 and 205 c.
+Cost of eroding tax base due to new energy generation - Initiative Petitions 202-210

-Similar to the loss described in subpart a, the 35% tax credits in these petitions will directly result in a loss of state income of approximately \$50 million, annually.
+Similar to the loss described in subpart a, the 35% tax credits in these petitions will directly result in a loss of state income of up to \$50 million, annually.

 To determine the impact of new customer energy generation on state sales tax revenues, we must first calculate the value of sales lost due to new customer-generated energy production.
-Based on federal government data, we assume that the sun shines on average 5 hours per day in Missouri.
-Accordingly, if the tax credits were phased out due to reaching the 1000 MWh/1,000,000 kWh maximum on new electricity generation, new production from such tax credits would produce approximately 1,825,000 MWh per year, also expressed as 1,825,000,000 KWh, or 1,825 million KWh (1,000 MWh 5 hours per day 365 days per year).
-Based on an assumed average retail price of electricity in Missouri of \$100 per megawatt/hour 5, this new production is valued at \$182,500,000.
+Based on federal government data, we assume that the sun shines on average 5 hours per day in

+Missouri.
+Accordingly, if the tax credits were phased out due to reaching the 1000 MWh/1,000,000 kWh maximum on new electricity generation, new production from such tax credits would produce approximately 1,825,000 MWh per year, also expressed as 1,825,000,000 KWh, or 1,825 million KWh (1,000 MWh \ 5 hours per day \ 365 days per year).
+Based on an assumed average retail price of electricity in Missouri of \$100 per megawatt/hour , this new production is valued at \$182,500,000.